Insupass/insupass_python/README.md

 2. ### No storage of sensitive information
 Insupass eliminates the need for storing password in a secure place.
 Insupass also eliminates the risk of password storage being compromised.

+3. ### App-specific passwords
+For difference applications, IsoPass generate different passwords that are mathematically unrelated.
+Remembering only one master password, you can isolate your passwords.
+Have one million website logins to remember?
+No worry, IsoPass got you covered.
+You only need a master password.

 -----
 ## Planed Features (to be implementer in future updates)